Our Database Will Betray Us

 - Partition Tolerance

-The system keeps running even if nodes lose contact with each other.
-A network cable breaks, the system doesn’t crash.
-It carries on.
+The system keeps going even if the nodes lose contact, with each other.
+If a network cable breaks the system does not crash.
+The system just carries on.

 Example: Network outage splits DB into two halves.
 User B still sees subscriber count from the replica, the system stayed alive despite the split.

-Brewer’s CAP Theorem, in a distributed system, you can only pick two
+Brewer’s CAP Theorem, in a distributed system, we can only pick two

 Possible combinations